A-kly/School-Vault/PSYCH 282/Topic 4 - Operant (Instrumental) Conditioning;  Reinforcement.md

 	- “If a response, in the presence of a stimulus, is followed by a satisfying state of affairs, the bond between stimulus and response will be strengthened.”
 		- Satisfaction = stamping in
 		- Discomfort = stamping out
+		- If response in presence of a stimulus is followed by satisfying event, the association between S and R is strengthened
+		- If response is followed by annoying event, association is weakened
 - Skinner’s operant boxes